 The Dance Science concentration combines dance training with biology, psychology, and anatomy.
 Many dancers seeking a well-rounded education will pursue both performance and dance science concentrations, often leading to careers in dance medicine, physical therapy, and occupational therapy.
 Course offerings include anatomy, kinesiology, and somatic practice, as well as coursework in the College's excellent biology, psychology, and physics departments.

 All dance majors, of course, continue their studio dance training throughout their four years at Muhlenberg, working closely with the Dance Program's internationally acclaimed faculty and guest artists.
 Most also continue to perform on the Mainstage and in informal concerts and ensembles.

-- Foundation courses in technique, movement and composition
+- Foundation courses in technique and topics in Dance Science

-- Anatomy and Kinesiology for Dancers, Experiential Anatomy & Somatic Practice, and Biology of Movement
+- Anatomy and Kinesiology for Dancers, and Experiential Anatomy & Somatic Practic

 - Continued training in ballet, jazz, tap, and modern dance